 - 1. Read the prioritized list of change requests provided on the next page.
 Check that you understand what each change request is asking for.
 Ask your TA or the instructor if you need any user clarifications. - 2.
 Draw a Use Case Diagram illustrating all the Use Cases relevant to this list of changes.
 Use an appropriate UML drawing tool to draw this diagram. - 3.
 Select an appropriate software process model to guide you through the remainder of this assignment.
 Use any of the software process models presented in class (e.g. SCRUM, XP, ICONIX, RUP), or another that you are familiar with.
 You will need to consider how to adapt the process to your particular needs. - 4.
-Plan the new (minor) release of UMLet by selecting an appropriate subset of the list of change requests on the next page.
+Plan a new (minor) release of JEdit by selecting an appropriate subset of the list of change requests on the next page.
 Use your chosen process model to guide you.
 This may involve documenting the Use Cases in more detail.
 It may involve estimating the effort required to implement each change, and identifying any anticipated risks.
-It should involve some method for determining with team member is allocated to work on which task.
+It should involve some method for determining which team member is allocated to work on which task.
 Note: your planned release must include implementation of at least two of the requested features. - 5.
 Implement your selected change requests.
 Be sure the check the edited code back into your code repository when it is ready.
-Your TAs may check out the code from your repository to run it, when they are marking this assignment.
-Make sure you clearly indicate which version to check out!
+Your TA will check out the code from your repository to run it, when marking this assignment.
+Make sure you clearly indicate what to check out!

 - 6. Write test cases to demonstrate that the changes have been implemented correctly.
 Design these as "customer acceptance" tests i.e. a description of the steps a user needs to carry out to check that the feature works as requested. - 7.
-Write a report that describes the steps you went through to select and implement the change requests that were included in your new version of UMLet.
+Write a report that describes the steps you went through to select and implement the change requests that were included in your new version of JEdit.
 Be sure to document your development process, and comment on how well the process worked for you. - 8.
-Document your teamwork and complete team member evaluations and team member evaluation summary form, using the online system on the course website.
-Submit signed hardcopies of the online forms.
+Document your teamwork by completing the peer review forms on the course website.